netbootxyz/netboot.xyz-docs/docs/kb/hardware/synology.md

 ## Overview

-This guide will walk you through the steps to install netboot.xyz onto a [Synology NAS](https://amzn.to/430KH1n) using Docker.
+This guide will walk you through the steps to install netboot.xyz onto a [Synology NAS](https://amzn.to/430KH1n) using Container Manager.

 ## Requirements

 - [Synology NAS](https://amzn.to/430KH1n) with Container Manager support
-- Docker package installed on the Synology NAS
+- Container Manager package installed on the Synology NAS
 - Internet connection

 ### Install Container Manager

 Open the Synology Package Center, search for "Container Manager", and click "Install".

-### Download netboot.xyz Docker Image
+### Download netboot.xyz Container Image

 Open Container Manager from the main menu, go to the "Registry" tab, and search for `netbootxyz`.
 Select the `netbootxyz/netboot.xyz` image from the list, click "Download", and choose the latest version.

 ### Create and Configure the Container

-Go to the "Image" tab in Docker, select the `netbootxyz/netboot.xyz` image, and click "Run".
+Go to the "Image" tab in Container Manager, select the `netbootxyz/netboot.xyz` image, and click "Run".
 In the "Create Container" wizard, configure the following settings:

 - **General Settings**:
   - Container Name: `netbootxyz`